plymer/wx-api/README.md

 ---

-`/hubs` returns a JSON string containing the forecast discussion for the selected hub
+`/alpha/hubs` returns a JSON string containing the forecast discussion for the selected hub

 Params:

 - `site`: 4-letter ICAO identifier for the site

+---

+`/charts/gfa` returns a JSON string containing links to all of the GFA panels on NAVCanada's servers

+---

+`/charts/sigwx` returns a JSON string containing links to all of the HLTs and SIGWX charts on NAVCanada's servers

+---

+`/charts/lgf` returns a JSON string containing links to all of the current LGF panels on NAVCanada's servers